 Ventilation in the attic can have a considerable impact on the performance and effectiveness of the radiant barrier.

 Without sufficient attic ventilation, the radiant barrier produces a thermos effect.
 This trapped air can make your attic even hotter than it was without the technology.

-For proper and effective ventilation, building codes mention that there needs to be 1 square foot of net free ventilation area per 150 square feet of attic floor.
+For proper and effective ventilation, building codes mention that there needs to be 1 square foot (0.09 square meter) of net free ventilation area per 150 square feet (13.94 square meters) of attic floor.

 Nevertheless, you should talk to your insulation expert and ask them to calculate the ideal level of ventilation based on your attics’ size, shape, and volume.

 Another great solution to overcome the ventilation issues with radiant barriers is to install an attic fan.

 When you have a high-powered electric fan, you won’t have problems with excess heat in your attic.

 You can either install an electric-powered fan or go for a solar attic fan if you wish to save electricity.

 However, consider that solar fans have less power and a shorter lifespan than electric fans.